cetic/fadi/doc/TSIMULUS.md

 ./deploy.sh
 ```

-You should now be able to access to the swaggerui:
+You should now be able to access the Swagger User Interface:

 ![](/doc/images/installation/tsaas-swaggerui.png)

-## 2. How to use TSimulus?
+## 2. How to use TSimulus as a Service?

 * See the [TSimulus Documentation](https://tsimulus.readthedocs.io/en/latest/).
 * See the [TSimulus as a Service Documentation](https://github.com/cetic/tsimulus-saas).